michalgrzegorczyk-dev/angular-component-communication/src/app/4-template-variable/README.md

 Template variables are a powerful feature in Angular that enable direct communication between parent and child components through the template.
 They provide a way to reference elements or components in the template, allowing for more dynamic and interactive component interactions.
+For example, you can use template variables to access child component and invoke its methods from the parent component.

 ### How Template Variables Work

 - Template variables are declared using the # symbol in the template.
 - They can be assigned to elements, components, or directives.
-- Once declared, they can be used within the template or passed to component methods.

-### Advantages of Template Variables

-- <b>Direct Access</b>: Provides a way to directly access child component methods and properties.
-- <b>Simplicity</b>: Can be easier to implement than services for simple parent-child interactions.
-- <b>Template-Driven</b>: Keeps the interaction logic within the template, which can be more intuitive for template-centric operations.
-- <b>Flexibility</b>: Can be used with any element or component, not just for component communication.
+### Example
 Let's examine an example where we use a template variable to communicate between a parent component and a child TodoListComponent.